friflo/Friflo.Json.Fliox/Json/Fliox.Hub/Client/README.md

     }
 ```

-With this the `ShopStore` offer two main functionalities:
+Using this setup the `ShopStore` offer two main functionalities:
 -   Define a **database schema** by declaring its containers, commands and messages
 -   Instances of `ShopStore` are **database clients** providing
     type-safe access to the database containers, commands and messages